1. Overview

 The Kafka record value must be a number (e.g. float64) as it is used as the sample value.

-4.4.
+4.6.
 Data Formats

-The sink connector supports different data formats for record keys and values depending on the target Redis data structure.
+The Sink Connector supports different data formats for record keys and values depending on the target Redis data structure.

-4.4.1.
-Kafka Record Keys
+4.6.1.
+Kafka Record Key

-The sink connector expects Kafka record keys in a specific format depending on the configured target Redis data structure:
+The Sink Connector expects Kafka record keys in a specific format depending on the configured target Redis data structure:

 Target Record Key Assigned To